Struggling to get a new passport or renew your expiring one? You’re not alone.

 - Applications are being processed in the order they were received.
-With a backlog of 1 million, that means any new applications or renewals may wait a while.
+With a backlog dating back to the closure of passport offices around the country last March, that means any new applications or renewals may wait a while.

 - The U.S. State Department still recommends waiting to submit any applications due to delays.

-- Passport service is prioritized for customers with life-or-death emergencies or travel within the next 72 hours, and appointments are required.
+- In-person passport appointments are reserved only for customers with life-or-death emergencies or travel within the next 72 hours.